Concentrated Chicken Base For Instant Gratification

 What is the difference between stock and broth?
 Typically broth and stock are terms that are used interchangeably, both “stock” and “broth” are boiled or simmered bones, vegetables, meat etc. Broth is a thoroughly seasoned liquid that you can serve hot as a soup.
 Stock is under seasoned or not seasoned at all, it is intended to be a cooking ingredient that enhances the flavor of a composed dish, not a stand alone product.
 Primarily this term is important to professional kitchens, you don’t want to produce a thoroughly seasoned broth to use across an entire menu.
 If you are preparing seafood you would want less salt, and if you are preparing chicken you might want more seasoning than let’s say … beef.
 According to these textbook standards I never, ever, never make “stock.”
 I enjoy the convenience of a nice salty cup of instant-liquid-gold.
 As far as recipe writing goes, this makes it much more difficult to relay exactly how much salt is needed in a finished recipe.
 This is why salting to taste, is always critical.
 You just might not like salt as much as I do.

-- Use a large stainless stock pot or ceramic crock pot and simmer your broth ingredients for 8-24 hours. (you literally just toss everything in there and turn it on) You can go as long as three days with your broth, I have heard some people go even longer.
+- Use a large stainless stock pot or ceramic crock pot and simmer your broth ingredients for 8, 24, or even 36 hours. (you literally just toss everything in there and turn it on) You can go as long as three days with your broth, I have heard some people go even longer.
 Be sure to add water here and there as needed to prevent scorching.
 I like to put the temperature on high but if you are out of the home you might prefer the low setting.
 It is important to simmer for at least 8 hours to extract as much of the minerals and gelatin as possible.

 - The pressure cooker when properly used can reduce your time by extracting everything by removing air and adding force.
 It does not make the bones as dry and brittle as a very long simmer but the pressure cooker method produces a solid quality broth without guessing if your stock will be scorched in the morning.
+It is a great short cut if you want nutrient dense broth in a hurry.

 - I use both crock pot and pressure cooker methods.
 Go with what you prefer but keep in mind, pressure cookers need a babysitter.
+I like to pressure cook my broth and then simmer it long and slow also.
+You want to simmer the bones until they are brittle and dry looking.

 1. Insure that your pressure cookers parts are correctly in place.
 The valve must be clear, the rubber ring must be in place etc. Follow your manufacturers instructions for proper use of your pressure cooker.
 I have this model.